Instanton Counting, Quantum Geometry and Algebra: Bethe equation

 We focus on the case with $n^\text{f} = n^{\text{af}} = L$ and parametrize $(m_f, \widetilde{m}_f) = (\nu_f - s_f \epsilon_1, \nu_f + s_f \epsilon_1)$.
 Let $n^\text{2d} = n$ and $\log \widetilde{\mathcal{X}} = (x_k)_{k = 1,\ldots,n}$, then the Bethe equation for the Bethe root $x_k \in \log \widetilde{\mathcal{X}}$ is explicitly given as

-where $(\nu_f, s_f)_{f = 1,\ldots,L}$ are identified with the inhomogeneous parameter and the spin of the site $f$ on the XXX spin chain.
-In addition, $\epsilon_1$ plays a role of the Planck constant, and $(n,L)$ are identified with the number of magnons and the length of the chain under this correspondence.
+where $(\nu_f, s_f)_{f = 1,\ldots,L}$ are identified with the inhomogeneous parameter and the spin of the site $f$ on the XXX spin chain. \footnote{ This is the Bethe equation for the periodic (closed) spin chain.
+Starting from 2d SO/Sp gauge theory, we obtain the spin chain with the open boundary condition~\cite{Kimura:2020bed}. } In addition, $\epsilon_1$ plays a role of the Planck constant, and $(n,L)$ are identified with the number of magnons and the length of the chain under this correspondence.